-- Aging Concerns: 91

-- Access to Care: 260

-- Behavioral Health: 703
+Aging Concerns: 91Access to Care: 260Behavioral Health: 703

-- Cancer: 129
+• Cancer: 129

-- Cardiovascular Disease: 161
+• Cardiovascular Disease: 161

-- Diabetes: 144

-- Maternal and Prenatal Care, including High-Risk Pregnancy: 251

-- Obesity: 298
+Diabetes: 144Obesity: 298

-- Social Determinants of Health: 5,836 (transportation, food access, etc.)
+• Social Determinants of Health: 5,836 (transportation, food access, etc.)

 In addition to community input on health conditions and SDOH, a wealth of ideas emerged from community engagement participants about how hospitals and health systems could support additional resources and partner with organizations to help meet San Diego's community health needs.
-Figure 5 below outlines types of resources identified by community engagement participants:
+See Figure 5 below for the types of resources identified by community engagement participants: